MACHINES THAT DRIVE SUCCESS

 As a leading local maize milling machine manufacturer, Roff will keep designing solutions that uniquely address the needs of South African maize millers.

-Two of these solutions are the Roff TH and 520 degerminators, now available for purchase online.
+Two of these solutions, the Roff DGX and 520 degerminators, are available for purchase online.

 1 comment